Tours FAQ

 It's an additional fee that guarantees a private single room for a solo traveler.
 Single supplement costs vary by tour and can be found on each tour's webpage.

-The remaining balance for your tour is due 60 days prior to departure.
+The remaining balance for your tour is due in a single payment 60 days prior to departure.
 For your convenience, we offer secure online payment options for both electronic check and credit card.
-We also accept personal checks (US bank accounts only), bank drafts or money orders in US dollars (US or Canadian banks only), and wire transfers.
+We also accept personal checks (US bank accounts only) and bank drafts or money orders in US dollars (US or Canadian banks only).

 For information about insurance, see Rick's article "Do I need travel insurance?"

 A "Waitlist" departure date means there are currently no seats available.
 You can submit an order for any waitlisted tour without paying a deposit.
 If seats open up, we'll send an email to everyone on the waitlist and the seats will be filled on a first come, first served basis.
+(If a tour is departing in less than 30 days and seats become available, we are not able to notify waitlists).
 A deposit of $400 per person is required to secure the seat(s).

 You may be on up to five waitlists.
-To be removed from a list either log into your Tour Account, or contact the Tour Sales & Service at 425-608-4217 or tour@ricksteves.com.
+To be removed from a list either log into your Tour Account, or contact Tour Sales & Service at 425-771-8303 or [email protected].

 Yes, you can be on up to five waitlists at the same time as you are confirmed on another Rick Steves tour.
 If you are on a waitlist, we will contact you if seats become available and you may transfer to your preferred tour.
 Please note: If you are booked on a tour that starts within 60 days, transfers to another tour are not possible.

-To be removed either log into your Tour Account or contact the Tour Sales & Service at 425-608-4217 or tour@ricksteves.com.
+To be removed, either log into your Tour Account or contact Tour Sales & Service at 425-771-8303 or [email protected].

-Please note that for the time being, the standard wait for a new or renewal passport is about 8–11 weeks.
-If you need your passport sooner, make an appointment to go in person to the nearest US Passport Agency.
+Please note: The current standard processing time for a new or renewal passport is about 10–13 weeks, plus you'll need to add in mailing times of up to two weeks for before and after.
+If you need your passport sooner, there are expedited options that require an additional fee or an appointment to go in person to the nearest US Passport Agency.

 The names and contact information for your tour's first and last hotels will be available in your tour customer account once your reservation is confirmed.
 The complete list of hotels will be available in your tour customer account about one month prior to your tour's departure.